How To Dry Herbs and Flowers

 • Once dry out you store them in an airtight container.

+5.)
 Using a Press

+A DIY press is a super simple and extremely affordable project that anyone can create.
 A press consists of two pieces of wood with 4 holes that are threaded with a bolt and wingnut in each corner.

 Method For Using A Press

-• Flowers and leaves should be new, fresh and picked during the mid-morning on a dry day.
+• Flowers and leaves should be new, fresh, and picked during the mid-morning on a dry day.

 • Throw out the cardboard inserts and replace them with the newspaper.
+You can also use white computer paper to do this.

 • Open the press and place newspaper on the bottom, then a blotting sheet on top.